Carroll Paul Huntress - Remembering a Giant on the Global Gridiron

 Combining all of his coaching, leadership and travel experience Huntress returned to football in 1988 as the founder and commissioner of the curiously named International League of American Football (ILAF).
 His league was prepared with 8 teams set to kick off in European countries including West Germany, England, Spain, Finland, United Kingdom, Italy and the Netherlands.

-"The future of American football in Europe is unlimited," said at the time of his league's forming.
+"The future of American football in Europe is unlimited," he said at the time of his league's forming.
 "One day, we are sure, teams from all over the world will be competing to determine a true Championship Team!"

 We had the pleasure of speaking with Mr. Huntress several years back about the efforts he and his team put into developing the first European Division of what was hoped to be a much larger concept.
 Carroll conveyed that at the time they were all ready to go with stadiums, coaches, teams and players set and in place.
 He told us that with only a week to go before kick-off they pulled the plug to avoid a larger financial disaster - a common thread seen in many of the emerging leagues who never quite cross the finish line.